Nothing is Solid. Space is not Empty. Everything is Connected

 It will be directly on the edge where any four Dodecahedrons meet.
 So the individual Photon which we now know is one vibration traveling along the Unit Flux threads can never take a straight path.
 The vertices where the Dodecahedrons meet have four paths.

 If you place three base balls on the ground in a triangle then place another on top to make a pyramid shape, that will be the way the base balls and Dodecahedrons stack.
-The only problem here is where the base balls touch each other is not where the Unit Flux Strings are located.
-The end points the Flux Strings terminate on tri-corners.
+The only problem here is where the base balls touch each other is not where the Unit Flux Threads are located.
+The end points the Flux Threads terminate on tri-corners.
 Thus sending the intrepid photon on a Zigzag, Corkscrew, and other intricate paths destined to scatter.

 It is easy to angle out of position with nothing else around.
 It is the combined effect of many photons initially heading in one direction with momentum that keep each other in line and in proper direction except of course near the scattering outer fringes.
 This is the reason why one photon particle traveling in a zigzag can also be interpreted as wave function.
 Its path is forced into a wave type motion.
 A vibration sets off resonant vibrations in itself, perpendicular to the original path.
 Thus creating other particle networks and background radiation.